 The good thing is that now you can buy gluten-free oats.
-These are oats grown separately from gluten grains and produced in facilities where there is no sign of anything containing gluten.
+These are oats grown separately from gluten grains.
+They are then produced in facilities where there is no sign of anything containing gluten.
 Read more about gluten-free oats here: Are Oats Gluten-free or Not and Does It Matter?

 I am gluten-sensitive and get super sleepy and a big swollen belly if I eat gluten.
 This used to happen when I ate oats at times too.

-Since moving onto GF oats however, I never have any trouble with them at all, as long as I purchase certified ones (which may be called ‘uncontaminated oats’ in Australia).
+Since moving onto GF oats however, I never have any trouble with them at all.
+As long as I purchase certified ones that is (which may be called ‘uncontaminated oats’ in Australia).

 Porridge is an excellent way to use oats.
 Cooking oats makes their nutrients readily available and let’s face it, porridge is really hearty and feel-good.